lewis230/105Surveys/posts/do-i-need-a-measured-building-survey-before-i-start-design.md

 The survey is almost always on the critical path at the start of a project.
 If it comes in late, your design programme slips.
 If the data is inaccurate, you're back on site.

 At 105 Surveys, we turn around measured building surveys in as little as one week across the North West — covering Manchester, Liverpool, and the surrounding area.
-Clean CAD files, delivered to your specification, ready to design from.
+Clean CAD files, delivered to your specification, ready to design from day one.

 ## What's Included in the Survey Drawings

 A standard measured building survey from 105 Surveys includes:

-- Floor plans at each level
+- **Floor plans** at each level
-- External elevations (all faces)
+- **External elevations** of all principal façades
-- Cross-sections through the building
+- **Cross-sections** through the building showing floor-to-ceiling heights
-- Ceiling heights and structural features
-- Door and window positions and sizes
+- **Structural features**, door and window positions and sizes

-All drawings are produced in AutoCAD format and structured to suit your workflow.
+- All supplied in AutoCAD (.dwg), PDF, or your preferred format

 ## The 360° Virtual Tour Option